Simplicity is a form of art...

 Today a question was raised how the unprivileged user domain user_t was allowed to write to cgroup_t files.
 There is nothing obvious about that in the roles/unprivuser.te file, so what gives?

-I used a simple script (which I've been using for a while already) called seshowtree …
+I used a simple script (which I've been using for a while already) called seshowtree which presents …

 Private key handling and SELinux protection